linxule/linxule.github.io/_pages/about.md

 -----
 I am a PhD student in the Department of Management and Entrepreneurship at the Imperial College Business School.
 I joined Imperial in 2019.
 Previously, I spent eight years studying and working in South Bend and Chicago.

-## Research interests
+## RCurrent research focus

-  * Ecosystems, governance, legitimacy, organizational design
+  * Ecosystems, governance, organizational design
+  * DAOs (decentralized autonomous organizations), crypto, public goods, commons
-  * Decentralized autonomous organizations(DAOs), communities, collective action, social movements
+  * Communities, collective action, social movements
-  * Categories, stigma
-  * Creativity in culinary arts

-Check out my [areas of focus](/posts/2019/12/so-what-are-you-studying/) and [current projects](/portfolio/).
+Check out my [research interests](/posts/2019/12/so-what-are-you-studying/) and [current projects](/portfolio/).

 ## Wisdom and Knowledge of communities and crowds